JuliaDiff/ForwardDiff.jl/README.md

 1. FAD using dual numbers.
 This approach has been already implemented.

 2. FAD using generalized dual numbers.
-Dual numbers can be generalized to faciliate the exact computation of higher order derivatives.
+Dual numbers can be generalized to facilitate the exact computation of higher order derivatives.
 [This](http://jliszka.github.io/2013/10/24/exact-numeric-nth-derivatives.html) and [this](http://duaeliststudios.com/automatic-differentiation-with-dual-numbers/) blog post give an idea of the prospective implementation, which will probably make use of the `Polynomial` package.